National Grid (https:\\careers.nationalgridus.com)

 Job Qualifications / Experience Required:

-Demonstrated ability to interact with company personnel, external engineering firms, regulatory representatives, town/city officials, and ISO/NPCC/NERC representatives in a positive, team building manner.
+High level of personal initiative an ability to interact with company personnel, external engineering firms, regulatory representatives, town/city officials, and ISO/NPCC/NERC representatives in a positive, team building manner.

-Demonstrated knowledge of engineering economics, energy market economics, project management, team leadership, and utility business practices.
+Knowledge of engineering economics, energy market economics, project management, team leadership, and utility business practices.

 Familiarity with ANSI, NESC, and IEEE standards.